What Makes a Mammal?

 Here is how Mammals are Classified

-Based on how their offspring develops, mammals are divided into two subclasses:
+Based on how their offspring develops, mammals are split into two subclasses.

-These mammals carry their offspring in the womb for a certain period before it is born.
-This class is further divided into Metatheria and Eutheria.
+Theria, These mammals carry their offspring inside the body before giving birth.
+This group is further divided into Metatheria and Eutheria.

 Metatheria